QYue/qinyue.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a female Ph.D. student in the Computer Science Department at Indiana University, under the supervision of Professor Xiaojing Liao.
+I am a Ph.D. student in the Computer Science Department at Indiana University, under the supervision of Professor Xiaojing Liao.
 My research interests include data-driven security and privacy with a focus on cybercrime and threat intelligence gathering, as well as trustworthy machine learning, specifically on robustness, privacy, and their interconnections.
 My research interests are to discover and